Journal of Global Change Data & Discovery2022.6(4):605-614

 (f) The subgrade is washed out by streams

-(g) The road is buried by sand
+(g) The road is buried by sand sediment

 (h) Seasonal road

-The flood and sediment of the slope system converge into the valley, and the most direct impact is on the road system: water and soil loss may wash the pavement (Figure 7d), break the road (Fig. 7e), and wash out the subgrade (Fig. 7f).
-Sediment may also bury the road (Fig. 7g).
+The flood and sediment from the slope system converge into the valley, and the most direct impact is on the road system: flood may wash the pavement (Figure 7d), break the road (Figure 7e), and wash out the subgrade (Figure 7f).
+Sediment may bury the road (Figure 7g).
+In flat areas, some self-indulgent drivers take all good grass as roads.
+For example, in Hundulun Ranch, more than 20 pairs of parallel ruts were found in grassland (Figure 7h).

 4 Discussion and Conclusion